-Seedbed preparation
+Seedbed Preparation

 Methods that are used to prepare a seedbed can vary depending on the type of seeding equipment to be used.
 If a traditional native seed drill will be used, a smooth, firm seedbed is required.
-Soybean fields generally are sufficiently prepared for a native seed drill, but sites that were recently tilled will require additional soil treatment such as harrowing and rolling to prepare an adequate seedbed and prevent seed from being buried too deep.
-Broadcast seeding can be conducted on soybean or corn fields, or fields that have been disked, as long as the soil is allowed to settle before seeding.
+Sites that were recently tilled will require additional soil treatment such as harrowing and rolling to prepare an adequate seedbed and prevent seed from being buried too deep.
+Broadcast seeding can be conducted on fields that have been disked, as long as the soil is allowed to settle before seeding.
 Some practitioners have found that broadcast seeding on a smooth surface (not tilled or disked) leads to the establishment of higher diversity.
 It is important that the soil surface is not too hard packed, so cultipacking or light harrowing of crop fields before broadcast seeding may be needed.
 Seed can be lost on smooth surfaces, so it is recommended to seed into temporary cover crops or to roll sites after seeding.